Asynchronous Video Interviews change Flexible Shift Hiring

 Use quantitative and qualitative metrics to demonstrate value.
 Key performance indicators include:

 • Interview completion rate.
-Mobile friendly flows usually raise this number significantly.
+Mobile-friendly flows usually raise this number significantly.

 • Time to hire.
 Many organisations report reductions of 30 to 50 percent in early-stage hiring time after adding asynchronous screening.